Neural Particle Automata: Learning Self-Organizing Particle Dynamics: Related Works

 \subsection{Spatial Operators in Neural Networks}

 A \emph{spatial operator} in a neural network is any mechanism that propagates information across space by aggregating features over regions of the domain (e.g. pixels, vertices, points), before passing them to subsequent layers.
 In NCA, this corresponds to the perception stage where a cell gathers information from its neighbors before applying the neural update rule.
-A wide variety of spatial operators have been proposed across architectures, including grid convolutions, graph convolutions, set-based operators, attention mechanisms, and differential operators on meshes, as well as mesh-free operators such as SPH.
-These families differ in the domains they support, their degree of locality and scalability, and how well they generalize across resolutions or samplings; \autoref{tab:spatial-operators-simple} summarizes representative examples along these axes.
+A wide variety of spatial operators have been proposed across architectures; \autoref{tab:spatial-operators-simple} summarizes representative examples.
+These families differ in the domains they support, their degree of locality and scalability, and how well they generalize across resolutions or samplings.

-The original NCA architecture uses fixed convolution filters (e.g., Sobel/Laplacian) to approximate spatial derivatives on regular grids~\citep{mordvintsev2020growing}.
-A large body of work extends convolution-like operators to point sets by combining learned kernels with explicit neighborhood queries~\citep{li2018pointcnn,thomas2019kpconv,wu2019pointconv}.
-While both point-based convolutions and NPA require neighborhood queries, the role of the neighborhood operator differs: point convolutions \emph{learn} the spatial kernel (and often its aggregation behavior,) which can be sensitive to particle positions in the neighborhood, whereas NPA uses fixed SPH operations as sampling-robust perception mechanism.
+Convolution is one of the most common operators for processing images or data on regular grids.
+A large body of work extends convolution to point sets by combining learned kernels with explicit neighborhood queries~\citep{li2018pointcnn,thomas2019kpconv,wu2019pointconv}.
+While both point-based convolutions and NPA require neighborhood queries, the role of the neighborhood operator differs: point convolutions \emph{learn} the spatial kernel (and often its aggregation behavior) which can be sensitive to particle positions in the neighborhood, whereas NPA uses fixed SPH operations as sampling-robust perception mechanism.

 Graph Neural Networks (GNNs) offer an alternative based on graph message passing~\citep{grattarola2021learning}, making them natural for data with explicit connectivity such as meshes or skeletons.
-However, standard message passing is topology-first and often more sensitive to the graph structure than to the underlying geometry, unless geometric information is explicitly encoded.
+However, standard message passing is topology-first and often more sensitive to the graph structure than to the underlying geometry.
 Geometry-aware and mesh-specific extensions partly address this issue~\citep{hanocka2019meshcnn,liu2023egnn}, but they still rely on explicit, typically static connectivity, making them ill-suited for handling dynamic systems where neighborhoods change over time.

 Set-based operators treat inputs as unordered point sets and aggregate features in a permutation-invariant way.
 PointNet~\citep{qi2017pointnet} employs such global set operators for spatial communication, with PointNet++~\citep{qi2017pointnet++} adding hierarchical pooling to recover some notion of locality, but permutation invariance still makes it difficult to capture oriented local geometry.
 Attention mechanisms~\citep{vaswani2017attention} provide a more expressive global operator by learning pairwise weights via key-query matching, and have been adapted to point clouds and other spatial domains~\citep{zhao2021point}.
 However, global attention is computationally expensive for high-resolution spatial data and typically relies on downsampling or windowing, while local attention variants tend to lose long-range interactions and require additional positional encodings to represent geometry faithfully.